bitrise-io/devcenter/_articles/en/reviews/account-security-draft.md

 Now two-factor authentication is disabled.

 ### What to do if you have lost your authenticator and recovery codes

 2FA protects your account from unwanted login attempts (for example, with a stolen password) by providing an extra security step at the end of the login flow.
 Therefore, in the case of a lost phone, if you request us to disable 2FA and provide your password, we will not remove the activated 2FA from your account.

 However, if there has been any third-party service (for example, GitLab, GitHub or Bitbucket) connected to your account before, you can try to log in through that.
 In the absence of a connected third-party account, we recommend you to create a new account on Bitrise.

 In very special cases, Bitrise can remove 2FA from your account.
-Please note that Bitrise can only disable the activated 2FA on your account, if there is a public repo on your git account **already connected to Bitrise**.
+Please note that Bitrise can only disable the activated 2FA on your account if there is a public repo on your git account **already connected to Bitrise**.

 1. Contact our Support Team using the email address you provided when signing up to Bitrise.
 2. Explain why you're requesting us to remove 2FA.